See our latest COVID updates.

-International Students enrolled in certificate programs may take courses at other colleges and universities in order to maintain their 12 credit per quarter minimum.
+International students enrolled in certificate programs may take courses at other colleges and universities to maintain their 12 credit per quarter requirement.

-Students must be enrolled in at least 6 credits per quarter at UCSC Extension in order to remain on Extension’s I-20 and receive assistance from the International Program Assistant.
-Students must also carefully follow the guidelines below in order to maintain their F-1 Visa status.
+Students must be enrolled in at least six credits per quarter at UCSC Silicon Valley Extension to stay on Extension’s I-20 and receive assistance from an International Program Assistant.
+Students must also carefully follow the guidelines below to maintain F-1 visa status.

-1. Research colleges or universities which offer courses you are interested in.
+Research colleges or universities that offer courses of interest.

-- If you need proof of enrollment at UCSC Extension and permission to enroll at another school, please contact UCSC Extension’s International Avisor.
+- If you need proof of enrollment at UCSC Extension and permission to enroll at another school, please contact the UCSC Extension International Advisor.
 The International Student Program will give you an official letter authorizing you to take courses at another school.

-- Please note that 1 semester credit is equal to 1.5 quarter credits.
+- Please note: One semester credit is equal to 1.5 quarter credits.

-2. Once you are enrolled in courses at another school, you must submit proof of enrollment to the International Advisor by the deadline indicated below.
-UCSC Extension’s International Advisor must keep this information on file as proof that you are enrolled in 12 units per quarter.
+Once you are enrolled in courses at another school, you must submit proof of enrollment to the International Advisor by the deadline indicated below.
+UCSC Extension’s International Advisor will keep this information on file as proof that you are enrolled in 12 units per quarter.
+Acceptable enrollment proof:

-- You may submit an official record of registration with an official school seal signed by the registrar.
+- An official record of registration with an official school seal signed by the registrar